 There you have it…up to date guidance concerning how to make sure that your last will and testament in Florida is valid and enforceable.

-Of course, estate planning in Florida should involve much more than a simple will for most people.
+Of course, estate planning in Florida should involve much more than a simple will for most people, particularly those needing estate planning for high net worth estates in Florida.
 You should determine if a Florida revocable living trust makes sense AND if you should also explore a solid Florida asset protection plan.
 If you own a business, you may have a need for Florida business continuity succession planning.
 Call us and get the information to create a complete estate plan for yourself and your loved ones.